 White Lake is a medium-sized town located in the state of Michigan.
 With a population of 31,400 people and nine constituent neighborhoods, White Lake is the 44th largest community in Michigan.

-White Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, White Lake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, White Lake is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in White Lake who work in management occupations (12.49%), sales jobs (11.04%), and office and administrative support (10.65%).
+There are especially a lot of people living in White Lake who work in sales jobs (13.07%), management occupations (11.11%), and office and administrative support (9.33%).

 Also of interest is that White Lake has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, White Lake is a great place for families with children to consider.
-First of all, many other families with children live here, making White Lake a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, White Lake has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+White Lake is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, White Lake’s overall crime rate is lower than average for the country.

 White Lake is a decent-sized town, yet no one gets to work using public transit, because the town has no real transit system.

 The people who call White Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of White Lake residents report their race to be White, followed by Black or African-American.
+The greatest number of White Lake residents report their race to be White, followed by Asian.
 Important ancestries of people in White Lake include German, Irish, Polish, English, and Italian.

 The most common language spoken in White Lake is English.
 Other important languages spoken here include Italian and Polish.